cmongis/imagejfx-core/DEVELOPER_NOTE.md

  - Display / DisplayViewer / DisplayPanel
  - UserInterface : ImageJ-FX is now a functional API
  - Tool API : ImageJ-FX discovers new ImageJ tool plugin and re-roots event
+ - InputHarvesting

+## New features

+ - IO Features for script through the Script / ScriptDisplay API: scripts can now be edited through ImageJ-FX interface.
+ - Batch API : api allowing to quickly select multiple images from a folder and process them by chaining ImageJ2 plugins

 ## Issues with ImageJ Integration